 Storing the cans

-The cans must be stored in a fridge.
-Fermentation continues in the can which causes the can to bulge noticeably.
+The cans must be stored in a fridge as fermentation continues in the can which causes the can to bulge noticeably.
 (The can on the left above is over 12 months old and is bulging noticeably more than the 1 month old can on the right.)

 Apparently, it is myth that cans will explode if not opened.
 There have been no know cases of surströmming cans exploding although they are not allowed on planes leaving the UK, but they are allowed on planes leaving from Sweden!

-Surströmming is usually eaten in a sandwich (called surströmmingsklämma) made with tunnbröd (thin bread).
-The tunnbröd is normally buttered, but that is banned on my diet!
+Surströmming is usually eaten in a sandwich (called surströmmingsklämma) made with tunnbröd (thin bread), which is normally buttered.
 The tunnbröd is then topped with: